The Ultimate Guide to GDPL: Brazil’s Data Protection Law

 - Freedom of entrepreneurship

-The first draft of the General Data Protection Law of Brazil was published on 15th August 2018 in the official gazette.
+The first draft of the GDPL (General Data Protection Law) of Brazil was published on 15th August 2018 in the official gazette.
 It was supposed to be implemented immediately.
-The Brazilian residents, business firms, cyber professionals and even the non-profit organisations were quite eagerly waiting for this new regulation, as it was all set to be enacted in 2014, alongside the Brazilian Civil Framework of the Internet – BCFI and a new Copyrights Act, to upgrade the Brazilian legislature to match the requirements of the 21st century.
+The Brazilian residents, business firms, cyber professionals, and even the non-profit organizations were quite eagerly waiting for this new regulation, as it was all set to be enacted in 2014, alongside the Brazilian Civil Framework of the Internet – BCFI and a new Copyrights Act, to upgrade the Brazilian legislature to match the requirements of the 21st century.

 However, things did not proceed in an anticipated order.
 The legal process for approval and implementation of these new laws did not develop as they were expected.
 There were some contradictions between them.
 It took some time to resolve the issue.